arsheman721/Massage4U-website/README.md

 <h1>Massage4U-website</h1>
-make a practise website to jog my memory. not the best but other websites should be better :)
+This was my BTEC Extend Diploma for basic HTML and CSS web development.
+This was the first but of many websites I have since started learning about web develpment.